Armenian Christian Fellowship Church Services

 Lena’s Memorial service

-This bilingual memorial service for Lena Harutyunyan celebrates her life as a devoted mother and educator while offering theological comfort.
+This memorial service for Lena Harutyunyan celebrates her life as a devoted mother and educator while offering theological comfort.
 The message emphasizes that for believers, death is not a terrifying end but a transition to eternal glory and a “perfect submission” to God’s presence, facilitated by Christ’s victory over the grave.

 Hope is Born